RichCanvas3/MyOrgWallet/ZKP_QuickandDirty_Overview.md

 ### Lets look at some brief code!
 So the big question on your mind now is probably: How?
 Well, it requires an insane amount of calculation to classically preform a zero knowledge proof, but code wise it can be fairly easy to understand with simplified python examples of course.

-In any case, here's a simple python script which simulats an entire ZK age-verifcation transactio using a hash-chain method:
+In any case, here's a simple python script which simulats an entire ZK age-verifcation transaction using a hash-chain method:
 ```sh
 import hashlib;
 import sys;